 |Day 5, Wednesday||

 through the 1.1 mile Zion-Mount Carmel Tunnel (no cyclists allowed).
 After the tunnel, you will get back on the bikes amid stunning scenery and ride the switchbacks into the Park.
-We end our day in the nearby town of Springdale.
+We end our day in the nearby town of Springdale just outside the park.
 Dinner is on your own at one of the many restaurants in town.

 |Day 6, Thursday||

 We spend a second day at Zion.
-You can take one of the free shuttle buses from Springdale into Zion or ride your bike into the park.
-You can also ride the Zion Canyon Scenic Drive.
+We recommend that you ride the Zion Canyon Scenic Drive.
+The Drive is closed to most vehicles.
 The ride today is an 18 mile out and back with 1200 feet of climbing.
 You can visit Zion, hike and check out the town of Springdale.
 Be sure to bring waterproof river shoes if you want to hike Zion’s most popular hike, the Narrows.
 Dinner is on your own in Springdale.